Human Papillomavirus (HPV)

 There are about 40 types of HPV that affect the genital area.
 Up to 80% of males and females who have had any kind of sexual activity involving genital contact will be infected with at least one type of genital HPV at some time.
 Certain ‘high risk’ genital HPV types can sometimes lead to cancers of the cervix, vulva, vagina, penis, anus, mouth and throat.

 HPV infection is generally diagnosed by the presence of visible warts.
 However, many people exposed to the virus do not develop visible warts because their immune system keeps the virus under control.
 Therefore, HPV infection may be present without any signs.
 There is currently no blood test to detect HPV infection.

 Certain types of HPV affecting the cells in the cervix can be detected by cervical screening tests.
 HPV infection has the potential to cause cervical cancer if not treated, but this takes 10 to 15 years.
 Most women clear the HPV infection without treatment or cancer.

 The HPV infection itself cannot be treated.
-In most people, the virus is cleared naturally in one to two years.
+In most people, the virus is cleared naturally in 1-2 years.
 Treatments are only available for the genital warts and cancers caused by the infection.

 There is no cure for HPV infection, however treating visible warts as soon as they appear reduces the spread of the virus.
 Warts are more difficult to treat in a person with an impaired immune system.